 Xavier University Forms

 All students must complete Xavier University's Risk Management Forms by the deadline to participate in their program.
-Every student must submit: Student Agreement, Assumption of Risk and Release, Medical Form, front and back copies of US health insurance card, and copy of passport photo page.
+Every student must submit: Student Agreement, Assumption of Risk and Release, Medical Form, and copy of passport photo page.
+If studying in the European Union, you are also required to complete the EU GDPR Consent form.

 Complete the Change in Housing Status form with Residence Life to inform them that you are studying abroad, if applicable.